techidaily/site-games-able/source/_posts/best-8-minimalist-emulators-android-gaming-pcmac.md

  BlueStacks 5 is perfect for Windows users looking to play Android games on their PCs.
 It supports keyboard mapping with preset controls for some popular games.
 While playing, you can take screenshots and record your gameplay.

  Unfortunately, BlueStacks 5 isn't available for macOS, so if you own a Mac, you have to install BlueStacks 10 to play Android games over the cloud.
-However, the game selection on[BlueStacks 10's now.gg](https://now.gg/) platform isn't great, but you'll still find popular titles like EA Sports FC Mobile and EA Sports UFC Mobile 2.
+However, the game selection on [BlueStacks 10's now.gg](https://now.gg/) platform isn't great, but you'll still find popular titles like EA Sports FC Mobile and EA Sports UFC Mobile 2.

 ![BlueStacks 10 now.gg running on a Windows PC in a browser](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/bluestacks-10-now-gg-running-on-a-windows-pc-in-a-browser.png)

  Unlike most other emulators on this list, BlueStacks 5 doesn't need a premium subscription to get rid of ads.
 You can easily do it from the app's**Settings > Preferences** menu.

-**Download:** BlueStacks for[Windows and Mac](https://www.bluestacks.com/download.html) (Free)
+**Download:** BlueStacks for [Windows and Mac](https://www.bluestacks.com/download.html) (Free)

 ## 4\.
 Google Play Games (Beta)